HTML Block and Inline

 Examples:

-: Defines a hyperlink.<span>
+<a>: Defines a hyperlink.

-: Defines important text (usually bold).<em>
+<strong>: Defines important text (usually bold).

-: Defines emphasized text (usually italic).<img>
+<em>: Defines emphasized text (usually italic).

-: Embeds an image.
+<img>: Embeds an image.

 Example of inline elements in HTML: